Skip to content

 Open the manager, click the installation icon in the upper right corner, and several options will appear:

-1. Select and patch a file; if your phone does not have root permissions, you can choose this option, and then select your official firmware, and the manager will automatically patch it; you only need to flash this patched file to permanently obtain root permissions;
+1. Select and patch a file; if your phone does not have root permissions, you can choose this option, and then select your official firmware, the manager will automatically patch it; you only need to flash this patched file to permanently obtain root permissions.

 Use the command line